 Applications should be made on the form provided, and should include a financial statement indicating why the funds are being sought.
 One referee should be asked to send a supporting statement on the form provided (in the case of doctoral candidates, the referee should be the research supervisor).
 All materials should be sent to the Executive Secretary (emails marked as ‘Research Grants Scheme’) by 30 September and 31 March of each year.

 Applications will be considered by members of the Society’s Grants Committee, and other experts as appropriate.
 No interviews will be held.
 The Society may offer an amount less than that applied for.
-Details of successful applicants may be published in the Society’s newsletter Viewpoint where appropriate.
+Details of successful applicants may be published in the Society’s magazine Viewpoint where appropriate.
 No correspondence will be entered into except under exceptional circumstances.

-Grants will be paid by cheque at the start of the agreed award period.
+Grants will be paid by cheque or by bank transfer at the start of the agreed award period.
 Grants not taken up within six months will be cancelled.
 Successful applicants must submit a financial statement, and an informal 250-word report for publication in Viewpoint at the end of their award period (usually 12 months); and must acknowledge the support of the Society in any publications or conference presentations relating to the funded research.

-Download the application pack (MS Word format)
+Download the application form (MS Word format)

 Paper copies of this form are available on request to the Executive Secretary.